Traces of Contacts between the Turkic People and Indo-Europeans in Vocabularies

 Arm thošel “to fly” – common Türk düš- “to fall”.

-Not all Türkic loan-words survived in the Armenian, and a part of them have not been found yet, that is why a small group of Türkic roots exist only in Greek.
-There is no doubt that matches to a part of them can be found in the Armenian language in some time.
-A separate group among the Türkic -Greek lexical coincidences is represented by the Greek-Chuvashian parallels which descended from the more late time as a part of Greek ethnos stayed in Pontic steppes after the great bulk of Old Greeks went for Balkan Peninsula.
-The ancient Bulgar, the ancestors of Chuvash, stayed on this territory for a long time too and adopted from the Greek some words, but the Armenian coincidences are not obligatory for them.
-They also are included in this list.
+Not all Türkic loanwords survived in Armenian, and a part of them have not been found yet; that is why a small group of Türkic roots exists only in Greek.
+No doubt, matches to a part of them can be found in the Armenian language at some time.
+A separate group among the Türkic -Greek lexical coincidences is represented by the Greek-Chuvashian parallels, which descended from the more late time as a part of the Greek ethnos stayed in the Pontic steppes after the great bulk of the Old Greeks went to the Balkan Peninsula.
+The Proto-Chuvashes stayed on this territory for a long time too and adopted from the Greek some words, but the Armenian coincidences are not obligatory for them.
+They are also included in this list.

 Gr αγροσ, Lat ager, Germ Acker “field” – common Turkic ek- (Chuv ak, akăr) “to sow”.
 The origin of Greek and Latin words is dark.